AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ## Overview

-I added a deccontainer configuration to this project.
-It also contains personal setup of VSCode environment; please feel free to change and adjust.
-The configuration can be found in ./devcontainer/devcontainer.json, follow the Microsoft official documentation if needed https://code.visualstudio.com/docs/devcontainers/containers
+I added a devcontainer configuration to this project.
+It contains personal setup of VSCode environment; please feel free to propose changes and ideas.

+The configuration can be found in ./devcontainer/devcontainer.json, follow the Microsoft official documentation if needed https://code.visualstudio.com/docs/devcontainers/containers.

-### Benefits of the container choice:
+### Benefits of the container choice

 - They are immutable
 - You have clear visibility and control on your stack.
 Node/Angular versions. without the need of installing multiple versions on your machine.